 Flight path across Box, as seen from above, with no crabbing.
 No deduction.

 Flight path across Box with wind correction applied (crabbing).
 If the Judge can see the crabbing, a deduction must be given.
+Criteria for Judging Aerobatic Figures

-THE TWO BASIC COMPONENTS OF AEROBATIC CONSTRUCTION: LINES AND LOOPS
+8.4 THE TWO BASIC COMPONENTS OF AEROBATIC CONSTRUCTION: LINES AND LOOPS